wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 ![](@attachment/Clipboard_2020-01-24-07-52-22.png)

-We also have **`Math.random()`** which will give you a random number everytime between 0 and 1.
-In a future video we will go over how to get a random number between 1 and 10 for example instead.
+Then there is **`Math.random()`** which will give you a random number everytime between 0 and 1 _(in a future video we will go over how to get a random number between 1 and 10)_.

 ![](@attachment/Clipboard_2020-01-24-07-52-59.png)

+### Modulo and Power Operators

-Along with multiplicatoin, division, substraction and addition, we have two more operators which are called the **modulo**_ and the **power**.
+Along with multiplication, division, subtraction and addition, we have two more operators which are called the **modulo** and the **power**.

-Let's use the example ohere you have a box of smarties a box of Smarties (a Canadian candy), that you need to split up between your 3 kids, and there are 20 smarties in the box.
+Let's use the example here where you have a box of 20 Smarties (a Canadian candy), that you need to split up between your 3 kids.

 ```js
 const smarties = 20;